pusher/cide/man/cide.1.md

 container from it that executes the specified tests.
 See the cide.yml(1) man page for the structure of that file.

+Cide can also be used to package and upload projects after they have been built.
+See cide-package(1) for more information.

 OPTIONS
 -------